imitrob/teleop_gesture_toolbox/README.md

   ...
 ```

+TODO: Right now all gestures loaded from `network.pkl` needs to have record in this yaml file.
+Make it independent.

-All available networks can be downloaded from google drive with button from UI menu and they are saved in folder `/include/data/Trained_network/`.
+All available networks can be downloaded from google drive with button from UI menu and they are saved in folder `<gestures pkg>/include/data/Trained_network/`.
-To get information about network, run: `rosrun mirracle_gestures import_data.py` then specify network (e.g. network0.pkl).
-In this file, it can be seen how to load network.
+To get information about network, run: `rosrun mirracle_gestures get_info_about_network.py` then specify network (e.g. network0.pkl).

-Method of gesture sampling from trained network is saved in `learning/gesture_computation.py`.
+Train new NN with script (src/learning/learn.py).
+Running script via Jupyter notebook (IPython) is advised for better orientation in learning processes.

 Gesture management described above can be summarized into graph:
 ```mermaid